Longzea/CeloAssist-Tutorial/README.md

 ### What is Celo?

-Celo is a blockchain protocol that aims to address some of the barriers to cryptoasset adoption (user experience and volatility) by using phone numbers as public keys and issuing a native stable-value token.
-The network supports the development of smart contracts and decentralized applications.
+[Celo](https://docs.celo.org/learn/celo-highlights) is a blockchain protocol that aims to address some of the barriers to cryptoasset adoption (user experience and volatility) by using phone numbers as public keys and issuing a native stable-value token.
+The network supports the development of Smart Contracts and decentralized applications.

+Celo was launched in 2019 by the Celo Foundation, a non-profit organization based in San Francisco.
+The platform uses a decentralized Proof-of-Stake (PoS) consensus algorithm to validate transactions and secure the network.
+Its native cryptocurrency is called Celo Dollar (cUSD), which is a stablecoin pegged to the value of the United States dollar.
+Celo also has a utility token called Celo Gold (cGLD), used for network governance and staking.

 ## Prerequisites: